Academic Policies and Graduation Requirements

 - No law student on academic probation may audit a class.
 No individual who has been expelled from the law school or University, is on suspension from the law school or University, or who has had his or her admission revoked from the law school or University may audit a course.

 - Nonstudents.
-A nonstudent who wishes to audit a law course described in paragraph 3 must obtain the consent of the course professor and Associate Dean for Academic Affairs and pay a $10 per semester-hour fee for the course audited.
+A nonstudent who wishes to audit a law course must obtain the consent of the Instructor and Associate Dean for Academic Affairs and pay a $10 per semester-hour fee for the course audited.
 Texas residents aged sixty-five or older are exempt from paying this fee.
 No individual who has been expelled from any law school or university, is on suspension from any other law school or university, or who has had his or her admission revoked from any other law school or university, may audit a course.

 - Degree-Seeking Students.

 - Which Courses May Be Audited.
-Except for clinical and skills courses, limited-enrollment seminars, externship and related support courses, study-abroad courses, courses designated only for foreign law students, and courses with wait-lists, any law school class may be audited on a space-available basis.
+While any law school class may be audited on a space-available basis, requests to audit experiential courses and courses with a wait list will seldom be granted.
 As a general rule, no individual may audit more than one course per semester, and no individual may audit more than four courses over a two-year period.

 - Application for Auditing Courses.
-An individual who wishes to audit a course must complete the application at Attachment A. No class may be audited except with the permission of the course professor and the Associate Dean for Academic Affairs.
-Course professors and the Associate Dean may, in their discretion, refuse any request to audit a course, and do not have to provide a reason for that denial.
-If the course professor and the Associate Dean for Academic Affairs disagree about whether to admit an auditor, they will refer the matter to the Law School Dean for decision.
+An individual who wishes to audit a course must complete the application at Attachment A. No class may be audited except with the permission of the Instructor and the Associate Dean for Academic Affairs.
+Instructors and the Associate Dean may, in their discretion, refuse any request to audit a course, and do not have to provide a reason for that denial.
+If either the Instructor or the Associate Dean for Academic Affairs does not approve, the request to audit is denied.

 - Removal of Class Auditor.
 Auditing a Law School class is a privilege, not a right.
-A professor may remove a class auditor if, in his or her judgment, the presence of the auditor is not in the best interests of the Law School or the class.
-The professor will notify the Associate Dean of Academic Affairs of the removal of the class auditor, who will make a record of the removal for future use.
+An instructor may remove a class auditor if, in the instructor's judgment, the presence of the auditor is not in the best interests of the Law School or the class.
+The instructor will notify the Associate Dean of Academic Affairs of the removal of the class auditor, who will make a record of the removal for future use.

 - Guests and Visitors.
-Nothing in these rules prohibits a professor from permitting guests and visitors in a particular class session.
-Others desiring to bring a visitor to a class (e.g., students, Admissions Office) should seek advance approval from the professor.
+Nothing in these rules prohibits an instructor from permitting guests and visitors in a particular class session.
+Others desiring to bring a visitor to a class (e.g., students, Admissions Office) should seek advance approval from the instructor.